vignesh-seven/rounded-tildes-styles/README.md

  - It'll open your extension page, then click on the "Install Style" in the top left
  - Done!

-Auto-Install also makes updates possible through the Stylus extension :)
+IMPORTANT NOTE: Auto-Install also makes updates possible through the Stylus extension :)
 #### Manual Installation
  - Download the styles.json file
  - Open the Stylus extension -> Manage -> Import -> select the styles.json file